-Certi-label Cedar Is Naturally Long-Lasting
+Certi-label[®] Cedar is Naturally Long-Lasting

 Cedar shakes and shingles have been used for hundreds of years.
 They have proven their longevity in actual weather conditions, in all types of climates.
-Cedar shakes and shingles contain oils that make them naturally decay resistant.
-Their insulative qualities, aesthetic appeal, and wind & impact resistance make Certi-label cedar shakes and shingles the natural choice for your roofing and siding material.
+Cedar shakes and shingles contain compounds that make them naturally decay resistant.
+Their insulative qualities, aesthetic appeal, and wind & impact resistance make Certi-label® cedar shakes and shingles the natural choice for your roofing and siding material.

-Longevity Starts With A Quality Manufacturer
+Longevity Starts with a Quality Manufacturer

 Not all cedar products are alike.
 Purchasing cedar products with the "Certi" brand name on the bundle label guarantees you that the mill undergoes inspections by an independent third party inspection agency.
-Only Cedar Shake & Shingle Bureau member mills are allowed to label their products with the Certi-label.
-Each member mill's bundles will have the distinctive Certi-label tucked under the bundle strap.
-Locating Certi-label products is as close as your nearest computer or telephone.
-Contact the Cedar Bureau for more information.
+Only Cedar Shake & Shingle Bureau® ("CSSB") mills are allowed to label their products with the Certi-label®.
+Each member mill's bundles will have the distinctive Certi-label® tucked under the bundle strap.
+Locating Certi-label® products is as close as your nearest computer or telephone.
+Contact the CSSB for more information.

-Longevity Continues With A Quality Installation
+Longevity Continues with a Quality Installation

 Roof construction plays a major role in determining the lifespan of cedar roofs.
 Proper design is absolutely critical to ensure long-term roof integrity.
 Proper installation will help maximize the life of cedar products.
-Cedar Bureau Approved Installers have met membership criteria and continue to prove themselves with each job they complete.
-Approved Installers offer a workmanship guarantee, references, and are the only contractors authorized to give homeowners the warranty administered by the Cedar Bureau.
-Locating Approved Installers is as close as your nearest computer or telephone.
-Contact the Cedar Bureau for the names of members in your area.

 Experienced care and maintenance professionals can make recommendations based on:

 - Zinc or copper strips nailed at the ridge cap can be effective to control moss.
 Reaction between rain and the zinc or copper forms a mild solution that is carried down sections of the roof.
-The optional use of these strips can be eliminated if you are using Certi-Last products.

-- Overhanging branches should be kept trimmed away from the roof.
-This will prevent leaves, small branches and other debris from building up and keeping the roof wet.

-- Gutters and downspouts need to be cleaned regularly, usually in the spring and fall.
+The optional use of these strips can be eliminated if you are using Certi-Last® products. - Overhanging branches should be kept trimmed away from the roof.
+This will prevent leaves, small branches and other debris from building up and keeping the roof wet. - Gutters and downspouts need to be cleaned regularly, usually in the spring and fall.
 Downspouts (leaders) should run directly to the ground or to another gutter below.
-Never let a downspout drain directly onto a lower roof surface.

-- Cedar needs to breathe, and therefore needs to be kept clean.
-Do not allow leaves, branches or other debris to build up on the roof.
-Both surface areas and keyways (spaces between shakes and shingles) need to be kept clear.

-- Ensure ventilation is available, year round.

-Areas with louvers, ridge vents, roof vents,

-and soffit vents need to be kept clear and

-never blocked off.
-Adequate ventilation

-ensures heat and moisture do not build

-up in the attic area.
-Adequate ventilation

-also prevents water from accumulating at

-the bottom of the roof and then freezing

-(ice damming).
+Never let a downspout drain directly onto a lower roof surface. - Ensure ventilation is available, year round.
+Areas with louvers, ridge vents, roof vents, and soffit vents need to be kept clear and never blocked off.
+Adequate ventilation ensures heat and moisture do not build up in the attic area.
+Adequate ventilation also prevents water from accumulating at the bottom of the roof and then freezing (ice damming).

-Certi-label Cedar Is Also Available With Pressure-Impregnated Treatment Process
+Certi-label® Cedar is also Available with Pressure-Impregnated Treatment Process

-For even longer life span, where climate is a factor, Cedar Bureau members offer Certi-Last preservative-treated shakes and shingles.
+For even longer life span, where climate is a factor, CSSB members offer Certi-Last® preservative-treated shakes and shingles.
 These products are ideal for areas of high humidity.

-Certi-Last products are cedar shakes and shingles that are factory pressure-treated by quality treaters who are members of the Cedar Bureau.
+Certi-Last® products are cedar shakes and shingles that are factory pressureimpregnated treated by quality treaters who are members of the CSSB.
 Contact the treatment company for warranty details.

-Pressure-treated Certi-Guard or Certi-Last products should not receive after-market roof treatments without written permission from the manufacturer of such products.
+Pressure-impregnated treated Certi-Guard® or Certi-Last® products should not receive after-market roof treatments without written permission from the manufacturer of such products.